-Lifelong Learning at Temple Emanuel offers opportunites to our community to engage in a journey of continued learning and growth.
+Lifelong Learning at Temple Emanuel offers opportunities to our community to engage in a journey of continued learning and growth.

 For more information, contact Cantor Lizzie Weiss at 310.409.4642 or CantorWeiss@tebh.org.

 Every year, we create and host classes and workshops that encompass our yearly Jewish-rooted theme.
 We are strong proponents of diversity in thought, and our themes embody the very essence of our community.
-From our Behrendt Conversation Series to our clergy-led classes, these opportunities provide space for speculation, reflection, and awareness.
+From our Temple Emanuel Presents series to our clergy-led classes, these opportunities provide space for speculation, reflection, and awareness.
 Learn, engage, and share your thoughts.
 Break out of your comfort zone with these intellectually stimulating classes!

-For more information on how to get started, contact Rabbi Sarah Bassin at 310.409.4656 or Rabbibassin@tebh.org.
+For more information on how to get started, email Events@tebh.org.

-Connect breath with movement as you progress through a series of yoga poses in a medium-paced flowing formation.
-Explore your own edge, strengthen your body, expand your heart and free your mind.
-Participants should wear comfortable clothing, bring a towel and a mat, and not eat directly before class.
-Check out our temple event calendar for time and dates.
+Connect breath with movement as you progress through a series of yoga poses in an hour-long, mixed-level flow class.
+Explore your own edge, strengthen your body, expand your heart, and quiet your mind.
+Come for the exercise; return for the community.
+Participants should wear comfortable clothing and bring a towel or a mat.
+No prior experience required.
+If you have any questions or concerns, please contact email@example.com or visit michelleazar.com.
+RSVP for time and location.

 During the month of Elul, Jewish tradition provides several preparatory words, symbols, and actions leading up to the High Holy Days (the month of Tishrei).
 This month is considered a time when God is more accessible to the Jewish people, and a time for personal reflection and preparation for the new year.